 Rewards programs are great for two reasons: they get people to come back, and, because loyalty members are more likely to spend more money, they increase the average transaction value.
-In addition to the stats from the Loyalty Report cited above, they found that 81% of consumers are more likely to continue shopping at a retail store if they are a loyalty member.
-66% change how they spend based on the potential benefits of the loyalty program.
-Yet only 22% thought they were rewarded with a better shopping experience because of it.
-Clearly, there is room to improve retail loyalty programs.
-Below is a look at consumer satisfaction of their loyalty programs, based on industry category.
+In addition to the stats from the Loyalty Report cited above, the surveyors found that 78% of consumers are more likely to “do business” with a brand that has a retail loyalty program.
+65% change how they spend based on the potential benefits of the loyalty program.
+Still, the post lockdown economy has seen some leveling out.
+In fact, year-over-year figures from 2021-2022 show that retail programs have actually seen a 3%-5% decline in enrollment.
+Clearly, there is substantial room for improvement for retail loyalty programs.

 Types of Loyalty Programs